Prasanta-Mondal76/fruit-vegetable-recognition/README.md

 * `Streamlit`
 * `Nutritionix API`

+### Note: This model is trained on 36 fruit and vegetable classes, with 100 images per class.
+Due to the limited dataset size, the model might sometimes misclassify or return "Unknown" even if the uploaded image belongs to one of the trained classes.
+This is expected behavior and can be improved by training the model on a larger and more diverse dataset.

+## Note: This model is trained on 36 fruit and vegetable classes, with 100 images per class.
+Due to the limited dataset size, the model might sometimes misclassify or return "Unknown" even if the uploaded image belongs to one of the trained classes.
+This is expected behavior and can be improved by training the model on a larger and more diverse dataset.

-# Note: This app is trained on only 100 images across 36 food categories.
-As a result, sometimes it may misclassify an image or show "Unknown" even if the uploaded item actually belongs to one of the 36 known classes.
+# Note: This model is trained on 36 fruit and vegetable classes, with 100 images per class.
+Due to the limited dataset size, the model might sometimes misclassify or return "Unknown" even if the uploaded image belongs to one of the trained classes.
+This is expected behavior and can be improved by training the model on a larger and more diverse dataset.